News & Opinions

 The latest news and insights from Hanley Wood’s outspoken experts and key thought-leaders throughout the residential and commercial design and construction industry.

-Associated Builders and Contractors / March 7, 2014
+Associated Builders and Contractors, Inc / July 3, 2014

 The U.S. construction industry added 6,000 jobs in June, according to the Bureau of Labor Statistics (BLS) July 3 report; however, nonresidential construction added only 700 of those jobs and the heavy and civil engineering sector lost 700 jobs.

 “Given the generally upbeat tenor of today’s employment report, nonresidential construction’s performance is somewhat disappointing; however, it is worth noting that nonresidential construction tends to lag that of the overall economy,” said Associated Builders and Contractors Chief Economist Anirban Basu.
 “Today’s jobs numberRead More

 Construction employers added 6,000 workers to payrolls in June as the industry’s unemployment rate dropped to 8.2 percent, its lowest June level in six years, according to an analysis of new government data by the Associated General Contractors of America.
 Association officials cautioned, however, that recent employment gains could be undermined when the federal government begins scaling back transportation investments in August.